 Arrive early to get a good seat for the Joust!

-Mermaid Lagoon, a fun photo-op for children, especially little girls, who will love getting to meet and speak with a “real” metmaid!
+10. Mermaid Lagoon Mermaid Lagoon, a fun photo-op for children, especially little girls, who will love getting to meet and speak with a “real” mermaid!

 Love Mermaids?
 Check out the annual Mermaid Festival in San Marcos each September, with a fun parade and kid activities to bring attention to the conservation needs of the river!

-There are lots of fun shops at the festival!
+There are over 200 shops and vendors at the festival!
 From costume shops to toys, there is something for everyone!
 In fact, there are so many it’s almost overwhelming.
 Do yourself a favor and check out the list of shops online at their website, so you know the ones you DO NOT want to miss!

 Many of the shops offer opportunities to watch the artisans at work!
 There are over 20 vendors that offer demonstrations.
 We love watching the glass blowers!